marta-krzyk-dev/JavaScriptOOP/README.md

 Object oriented programming is a paradigm that tries to reflect real-world problems by creating objects holding **properties** and **methods**.
 Properties and methods are valid in the context of an object, that means that they describe the features and bahaviors of a specific object.
-In the vast ocean of OOP languages property may be called a field, attribute.
-Methods are also reffered as procedures or functions.
+In the vast ocean of OOP languages property may be called a field, attribute; methods are reffered as procedures or functions.
 The access :lock: to the properties and methods is limited via keywords: **public**, **protected**, **private**.

 Objects have a notion of selfness, usually noted with keyword `this` or `self`.
 Methods are able to access properties via `this` or `self` and modify them.
 Methods can be invoked the same way.
 In some languages the keyword may be omitted in most cases while coding the guts of a class, eg. in C#:

-public class Frog {
+ `public class Frog {
   private string sound = "Riiiibbet!";
   public void Ribbet()
   {
       Console.WriteLine(this.sound);
   }
-}
+}`

 In Python `this` is obligatory.